Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 Other lithium battery rules

 Spare lithium-ion batteries for laptops, cameras, and drones must travel in cabin baggage only.
 Battery terminals should be insulated with tape or stored in original retail packaging.
-E-cigarettes and vapes face cabin-only restriction — strictly banned from checked bags due to fire risk.
+E-cigarettes and vapes face a cabin-only restriction and are strictly banned from checked bags due to fire risk.

-Using or charging power banks during flight is prohibited under the November 2025 advisory.
+Using or charging power banks during flight is prohibited on Indian carriers.
 This applies whether the power bank is connected to a device or charging via the inflight USB port.

 DGCA power bank rules explained